From Far and Near: Perceptual Evaluation of Crowd Representations Across Levels of Detail: Experimental Design

+For learning-based representations, we additionally report the offline training time required to generate each LoD asset.
+This cost reflects authoring and preprocessing overhead and is incurred prior to deployment, with no impact on runtime performance.
+Training time is reported per frame.
+Traditional representations (meshes and impostors) do not require learning-based optimization and therefore have no associated training cost.

-\paragraph{Summary.} Deployment footprint varies significantly by representation. \textbf{Impostors} are the most memory–efficient by a wide margin and scale down aggressively with decreasing LoD. \textbf{3D Gaussians} also exhibit strong compressibility, offering a tunable 3D option that needs less memory than Mesh with decreasing LoDs.
-In contrast, \textbf{Mesh} assets yield only modest savings with simplification, reflecting limits imposed by geometry and rig data, while \textbf{NeRFs} require the most memory resources across LoDs with comparatively smaller proportional reductions.
+\paragraph{Summary.} Deployment footprint varies significantly by representation. \textbf{Impostors} are the most memory-efficient by a wide margin and scale down aggressively with decreasing LoD, while also incurring no learning-based training cost. \textbf{3D Gaussian} representations exhibit strong compressibility across LoDs, offering a tunable volumetric alternative that requires substantially less memory than meshes at lower LoDs, at the expense of offline training time that decreases with representation complexity.
+In contrast, \textbf{Mesh} assets yield only modest memory savings under simplification, reflecting constraints imposed by geometry and rig data, but benefit from the absence of training overhead. \textbf{NeRFs} require the largest deployment footprint across all LoDs and achieve comparatively smaller proportional memory reductions, while also incurring consistent offline training costs per LoD.
+Overall, these results highlight distinct trade-offs between memory efficiency and authoring cost across representations, which are critical to consider when designing perceptually optimized LoD strategies for animated crowds.